 Ultra Hyperball is a game that led me to a nearly unhealthy level of fury during many of its levels.
-I have most likely cursed the developers (and everyone they love) over a dozen times when failing to get a gold medal because of half a meter.
-Nevertheless, I kept playing the game until 4 o’clock in the morning, 4 hours after the time I usually go to bed, without even noticing, and still willing to keep on playing it in order to get more medals and more bonus characters.
+I have most likely cursed the developers over a dozen times when failing to get a gold medal because of half a meter.
+Nevertheless, I kept playing the game until four o’clock in the morning, four hours after the time I usually go to bed, without even noticing, and still willing to keep on playing it in order to get more medals and more bonus characters.
 That’s Ultra Hyperball for you, one of the most infuriating but addictive party games I’ve played so far on the Switch.

 The premise is pretty simple: you choose one of a bagillion pixel-art characters and partake in a series of minigames involving using your head to knock something that looks like a badminton shuttlecock (I assume a jianzi, given the game’s Asian origin) as high as you can.
 Right from the get-go, Ultra Hyperball reminded me of California Games for the long gone Atari Lynx, which featured a (quite boring) hacky-sack minigame.
 Thankfully, Ultra Hyperball was much better than that, being even easier to play but a tremendous nightmare to master.
 Controls are very simple, usually resorting to just precisely pressing the B button to keep your shuttlecock in the air and trying to make the little thing go as high as possible.
 You can also do that while moving sideways with either the analog stick or some pretty decent motion controls in order not to let the ball fall down.
 For the most part, all controls work, with one exception that I’ll get back to later.